microsoft/graphitation/website/docs/learn-graphql/guides/resolution.md

 ])
 ```

 Now, when we pass a single ID (_or set_) to the DataLoader, we expect a single value (_or respective set_) to be returned; yet still batch them with the participants of _all_ other conversations.
-How this works is that all requests made of a DataLoader during a single tick of the JavaScript runloop, will get batched together and passed to the batch function as a single list.
+How this works is that all requests made of a DataLoader during a single tick of the JavaScript run-loop, will get batched together and passed to the batch function as a single list.

 So, given our [prior example data](#👎-greedy-resolution):